Blendey/BlenTools/README.md

 When you want to merge the vertex group(s) back into the original mesh, select the original object, open up the search menu, type "VertexMix" and hit _Enter_.
 The vertex group(s) will be merged back into the original mesh, and the invisible copy of the mesh will be removed.

 Hope this was helpful!

+## RetopoSetup
+Another little feature the addon offers, is setting up the beginning of a retopology workflow.
+This function is easy to activate: make sure the object you want to retopologize is selected, press _f3_ to bring up the search menu, type _RetopoSetup_ and press _Enter_ to confirm.
+The addon will add a plane with a shrinkwrap modifier with the selected object as the target for the modifier.
+The addon will also turn on snapping to faces, switch to a matcap, and go to edit mode with the plane selected.

+## Remove UV Maps
+This function removes all the UV Maps that are named "UVMap" from all selected objects.